hasura/awesome-react-graphql/README.md

 - GraphQL Workflows:
   - [GraphQL Playground](https://github.com/graphcool/graphql-playground): Powerful GraphQL IDE built on top of GraphiQL
   - [GraphiQL Online](https://graphiql-online.com): An online version of GraphiQL with a configurable endpoint and headers.
+- Apollo Client Tools
+  - [Apollo Cache Updater](https://github.com/ecerroni/apollo-cache-updater) - Helper for updating the apollo cache after a mutation in scenarios where apollo's in-place update may not be sufficient.

 ## Tutorials